prestsoftware/prest/CONTRIBUTING.md

 1. Include type annotations in Python code.

+1. If your code does something clever, test it with a few cases.
+We expect this is mostly relevant to the Rust/core component but feel free to add Python tests, too.

 1. Run all tests using `make longtest` in the root directory.
 During development, you can use `make test` to run just the quick subset.